bfcoursewool/synchro_ops/README.md

 <b> within the vagrant box... </b> <br />
 cd synchro_app <br />
-python synchro_app.py
+python run.py

-Now you can visit localhost:1337 in a browser on your local machine and you should see the project.
+Now you can visit localhost:1337/<gold/cognos/genesis> in a browser on your local machine and you should see the project.

+<b>Grunt and Webpack run from the toplevel ops directory...<br /></b>

+cd /vagrant
+grunt
+webpack -p --watch